serlo/frontend/packages/editor-web-component/README.md

 ## Shadow DOM vs. normal DOM

 Version 0.10.3 was the last stable version where you can render the Serlo Editor within the Shadow DOM.
 All future versions will only work in the regular DOM and the editor expects window/document objects to be available!
-If you are already rendering your whole app within a Shadow Root, you could consider wrapping the Serlo Editor in an iFrame which should allow you to keep having a Shadow Root, while making the global window/document objects available and isolating our styles from yours completely.
+If you are already rendering your whole app within a Shadow Root, you could consider wrapping the Serlo Editor in an iFrame which should allow you to keep having a Shadow Root, while making the global window/document objects available and isolating the Serlo Editor styles from your existing styles completely.

 ### For versions <= 0.10.3